Let a Professional Property Manager handle your rental property.

 It would be preferable that this department is staffed by a number of experts so there is continuity of management in the event of one property manager being ill or leaving.

-2. Is a director/owner of the agency involved in the day to day management of the property management department?
+Ensure the director/owner of the agency is involved in the day to day management of the property management department.

 Most agencies have a sales department and a rental department.